 Nina Eigerman is an innovator in flexible work.
 A frequent contributor to work/life balance conversations, she has spoken on the topic at Harvard Business School, the MIT Sloan School of Management, the Conference Board, and other industry forums.
 At G2 Capital Advisors, she focuses on the retail and marketing sectors with an emphasis on talent management -- assembling and motivating great teams.

 Prior to G2 Capital Advisors, Nina was Vice President, Strategy, Retail Branding & Information Systems for Avery Dennison.
 Previous experience includes Partner at a-connect, a staffing firm bringing together independent professionals with project work at major corporations, where she focused on the retail and consumer sectors and other marketing intensive industries, and President of Aquent Consulting, the process consulting arm of marketing and creative services staffing firm Aquent.
 Nina started her career as a consultant with McKinsey and Company in Boston.
 Over the course of seven years at McKinsey, she became a leader of the North American Sales Force and Channel Management Practice, bringing customer-centric strategies to both retailers and manufacturers.
 Nina graduated from the MIT Sloan School of Management and has a BA from Harvard College.

-Jules Pieri, Founder, The Grommet
+Jules Pieri, Co-founder and CEO, The Grommet

 Matthew Temple, Director of Alumni Career Services, Kellogg School of Management, Northwestern University